-Bridge "B" (Tower Bridge) would include reconstruction in the same location, which may be completed under a separate contract.
+Bridge "B" (Tower Bridge) would include reconstruction in the same location, which is not part of this contract.
 The new bridge is estimated to be 4 100-foot PC beam spans with a clear roadway width of 40 feet and TR-4 traffic rails.
 The new structure would require piers over 50' feet in height.
 Option 1 would include the construction of a new RCB culvert, downstream from the existing Bridge "C", along the new alignment over the crossing of an unnamed tributary to the South Canadian River.
 The structure is estimated as a double-cell 10'x8' RCB culvert that would be 140 feet long.